pycom/pycom-documentation/chapter/tutorials/lora/lora-mac-nano-gateway.md

     time.sleep(5)
 ```

-The node is always sending packages and waiting for the ack from the gateway.
+The node is always sending packages and waiting for the `ack` from the gateway.

 {% hint style='info' %}
 To adapt this code to user specific needs:

-- Put a max waiting time for the ack to arrive and resend the package or mark it as invalid
+- Put a max waiting time for the `ack` to arrive and resend the package or mark it as invalid
-- Increase the package size changing the ``_LORA_PKG_FORMAT`` to 'BH%ds'.
-The H will allow the keeping of 2 bytes for size (for more information about [struct format](https://docs.python.org/2/library/struct.html#format-characters))
+- Increase the package size changing the `_LORA_PKG_FORMAT` to `BH%ds`.
+The `H` will allow the keeping of 2 bytes for size (for more information about [struct format](https://docs.python.org/2/library/struct.html#format-characters))
 - Reduce the package size with bitwise manipulation
 - Reduce the message size (for this demo, a string) to something more useful for specific development
 {% endhint %}